MicrosoftDocs/windows-powershell-docs/docset/windows/scheduledtasks/Register-ScheduledTask.md

 ## DESCRIPTION
 The **Register-ScheduledTask** cmdlet registers a scheduled task definition on a local computer.

-You can register a task to run any of the following application or file types: Win32 applications, Win16 applications, OS/2 applications, MS-DOS applications, batch files (*.bat), command files (*.cmd), or any properly registered file type.
+You can register a task to run executable files (`.exe` and `.com`), batch files (`.bat` and `.cmd`), or any registered file type.
+However, this cmdlet does not check whether the file you intend it to run is compatible with your version, edition or platform SKU of Windows.

 ## EXAMPLES